lostintangent/gistpad/README.md

    <img width="300px" src="https://user-images.githubusercontent.com/116461/69827991-d56f5580-11ce-11ea-9081-17f27b470fd1.png" />

-   > In order to generate a new token, simply visit [this page](https://github.com/settings/tokens/new), give it a name (e.g. `gistpad`), and then check the `gist` checkbox.
+   > **Git Users**: If you've already signed-in to github.com with the `git` CLI, then there's nothing more to do, since GistPad supports SSO with Git.
+Otherwise, you can generate an auth token by visiting [this page](https://github.com/settings/tokens/new), giving the token a name (e.g. `gistpad`), and then checking the `gist` checkbox.

-1. Add existing files to your Gists by right-clicking them in the `Explorer` tree, or right-clicking an editor window, and selecting `Add Document to Gist`, `Add Selection to Gist` or `Paste Gist File` ([details](#contributed-commands-editor))
+1. Add local files/snippets to your Gists by right-clicking them in the `Explorer` tree, or right-clicking an editor window, and selecting `Add Document to Gist`, `Add Selection to Gist` or `Paste Gist File` ([details](#contributed-commands-editor))

    <img width="250px" src="https://user-images.githubusercontent.com/116461/69903980-98819b00-1355-11ea-913b-c51981891bcd.png" />

-1. View and reply to comments in a Gist by scrolling to the bottom of a Gist file interacting with the thread
+1. View and reply to comments in a Gist by scrolling to the bottom of a Gist file and interacting with the thread (including embedded code snippets!)

    <img width="450px" src="https://user-images.githubusercontent.com/116461/70117955-a9633280-161b-11ea-88a5-ac8a15a3b7a0.png" />